Quantum reaction-limited reaction-diffusion dynamics of annihilation processes

 In recent work, Ref.~\cite{QRD20222}, we presented an analytical study of quantum RD systems in their reaction-limited regime.
 For classical systems, the reaction-limited regime of $k$-body annihilation ($kA\to\emptyset$) is simply described by mean-field power-law decay in any spatial dimension:

-In recent work, Ref.~\cite{QRD20222}, we showed that power-law behavior distinct from mean-field can occur for binary reactions, in contrast to the classical case.
-In this paper we address the same question for the quantum reaction-limited dynamics of three, $3A\to \emptyset$, and four-body reactions, where spatial fluctuations are expected to be irrelevant already in one dimension at the classical level.
+In Ref.~\cite{QRD20222}, we showed that power-law behavior distinct from mean field \eqref{eq:classical_reaction_lim_intro} can occur for binary reactions, in contrast to the classical case.
+In this paper, we address the same question for the quantum reaction-limited dynamics of three, $3A\to \emptyset$, and four-body, $4A\to \emptyset$, reactions, where spatial fluctuations are expected to be irrelevant already in one dimension at the classical level.
 We show that also for three and four-body reactions power-law behavior beyond mean field is present due to quantum coherences.
 In particular, we find the following results